RMandelbaum/RMandelbaum.github.io/_posts/2018-01-13-hoisting_understanding_the_order_of_your_code.markdown

 // “1 Large Latte”
 ```

 When first looking at this code, we may think that it will be undefined, as the variable is being declared after it is being assigned to a value.
-However, in Javascript, the code is compiled, and any variable declaration is pushed to the top of the lexical scope.
+However, in JavaScript, the code is compiled, and any variable declaration is pushed to the top of the lexical scope.

 Let’s play around with the order of this code to cement this a bit further.